6b2e62/advent-of-code-2021/README.md

 - double check datatypes when comparing numbers - e.g. `"988" > "1000"` returns true
 - drawing solution helps
 - with big data set, recursion is evil, undebuggable
+- explore and experiment with itertools more, they reduce the complexity of the code
+- apart from list comprehension, python has dictionary comprehension as well, `{ i: j for ... }`
+- apart from comprehensions, python also supports generator expression, e.g. `tuple(i for i in (1, 2, 3))`